Bhajan Lal Sharma to take oath as Rajasthan CM Friday | Politics

 The three will be administered the oath of office by Governor Kalraj Mishra.

-Ahead of the ceremony, Sharma offered prayers at the Govind Devji temple in the state capital and fed cows at the Pinjrapol Gaushala on Tonk road.
-His family members and supporters also accompanied him.
-Sharma visited another temple after this.

-The BJP leader then went to his residence at Balaji Tower near the Jawahar Circle where he sought the blessings of his parents.
-He also visited a Shiv temple on the premises before leaving for the oath-taking ceremony.

-Prime Minister Narendra Modi, Union Home Minister Amit Shah, Bharatiya Janata Party (BJP) president J P Nadda, several union ministers and chief ministers of different states will attend the ceremony in front of the iconic Albert Hall at noon.
+Prime Minister Narendra Modi, Union Home Minister Amit Shah, Bharatiya Janata Party (BJP) president J P Nadda, several union ministers and chief ministers of different states will attend the ceremony in front of the iconic Albert Hall at 12 pm.

 Massive security and sitting arrangements have been made at the venue where a large number of people are likely to witness the ceremony.